Moving to Italy

 Whether it is Romana Pizza, Neapolitan ice cream or Venetian tiramisu, those looking for a taste of ‘La Dolce Vita’ need look no further than Italy.
-There are reported to be around 70,000 expats living in Italy and for many it represents the perfect blend of ancient and modern living.
+There are reported to be around 70,000 expats living in Italy.
+For many it represents the perfect blend of ancient and modern living.

 Italy places a strong emphasis on work/life balance while also maintaining high standards of living.
-The capital city of Rome with its rich and vibrant history, is the city of choice for many expats, while others are drawn to the shopping and fashion hub of Milan or even the art mecca that is Florence.
-The Amalfi coast, known as the ‘Italian Riviera’ is also a favourite coastal location, boasting stunning beaches and clear blue waters.
+The capital city of Rome with its rich and vibrant history, is the city of choice for many expats.
+Others are drawn to the shopping and fashion hub of Milan or even the art mecca that is Florence.
+The Amalfi coast, known as the ‘Italian Riviera’ is also a favourite coastal location.
+It boasts stunning beaches and clear blue waters.

 Wherever you choose to reside, you will find that Italians are a friendly fun-loving nation.
 While working opportunities are typically found through organised business moves or personal connections, those who are able to navigate the language are sure to be rewarded with an excellent standard of living and stunning natural surroundings.